Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness

 \section{Further Discussions}

+The proposed post-processing steps in this study were applied to five representative SOTA AKE methods, showing their universality to improve the performance of many different AKE methods.
+The universality of the post-processing steps is rooted in the fact that they rely on access to the list of candidate keywords and their scores, which are the standard output for most (if not all) AKE methods.
+The performance improvements can be explained by two main reasons: (i) utilising PoS-tagging avoids AKE methods, especially those less benefiting from linguistic features, to generate keywords that are less likely to be meaningful keywords, such as conjunctions, determiners, and adverbs; and (ii) thesauri and Wikipedia-based enhancements allow prioritisation of more domain-specific and context-specific keywords to be returned by AKE methods.

-The proposed post-processing steps in this study were applied to five SOTA AKE methods, showing their universality to work with any AKE methods.
-PoS-tagging can be easily integrated to AKE methods to implement a filtering mechanism.
-However, it should be separately considered for each dataset since AKE datasets lack linguistic standards for golden keywords.
+Although PoS-tagging can be easily integrated into AKE methods to implement a filtering mechanism, it should be separately considered for each dataset since AKE datasets lack linguistic standards for golden keywords.
 This can significantly increase the accuracy of the AKE methods benefiting from PoS-tagging.
-Thesaurus and Wikipedia integration can also be applied to any AKE method without much effort.
+Thesaurus and Wikipedia integration can also be applied to AKE methods without much effort.
 Considering that a text document can cover multiple contexts, the results we reported can be further improved by integrating multiple contexts.
 This can be achieved by utilising a multi-label classifier.
 Since one-vs-rest classifiers can be used for multi-label classification, our classifier can be refined to cover multiple contexts.
 In addition, more advanced models, such as BERT, can be utilised to develop a more accurate classifier.
 It is also worth noting that two of the proposed post-processing steps in this study were selected as representative examples of semantic elements.
 Other semantic elements can also be used to further improve the performance of AKE methods.